BTantillo/ORM-Challenge-13/README.md

 ## Purpose

-*To create a backend for a e-commerce website that utilizes  the latest technologies in order to stay competitive with it's competition.
+*To create a backend for an e-commerce website that utilizes  the latest technologies in order to stay competitive with it's competition.

 ## Built With